 Eveline Snelders

-Eveline holds a PhD in Medical Microbiology from the Radboud University Medical Center in Nijmegen (2012) where she completed the Medical Molecular Microbiology training fellowship (2014).
-After a Postdoc in Paris at the Institute Pasteur she joined the chair group of genetics with a VENI fellowship grant in 2016 and started Tenure Track in 2020.
+Eveline holds a PhD in Medical Microbiology from the Radboud University Medical Center in Nijmegen (2012) where she also completed the Medical Molecular Microbiology training fellowship (2014).
+After a Postdoc in Paris at the Institute Pasteur (2015) she joined the chair group of genetics at Wageningen University & Research first as a postdoc on a NWO VENI grant (2016) and later she established her own research group as an assistant professor (2020) and currently as associate professor (2024).

 Francisca Reyes Marquez